JonJFineman/rssFeed/README.md

 I am using Python 3.7.7 on OpenBSD 6.7 release

-In addition I installed the pip 3.7 19.1.1.1 package.
+In addition I installed the following packges

+* py3-pip 3.7 19.1.1.1

 ## Dependencies